 - Budgeting and billing are always accurate

-Time tracking allows you to record how much time is spent by a person, team or business, on a specific item.
-The “item” can be as high-level as a large client project (e.g. website build) or as granular as specific project tasks (e.g. coding a button).
+Time tracking allows you to record how much time is spent by a person, team or business on a specific item.
+This item can be as high-level as a large client project (e.g., website build) or as granular as specific project tasks (e.g., coding a button).

 Through time tracking, businesses can iterate and improve on their time management processes, asking questions like:

-- Is time being spent on the right things?
+- Are you spending time on the right things?

 - Do certain tasks take more or less time than expected?

-- Can processes or approaches be adjusted to ensure time is being used efficiently?
+- Can you adjust processes or approaches to ensure time is being used efficiently?